From the book of Luke, in the Holy Bible

 Are you having a hard time finding hope in the world?
 Are you having a hard time finding peace?
 It doesn’t have to be that way.
 You can have peace and find hope and know forgiveness through a personal relationship with Jesus Christ.

 Lord Jesus, I want to know You personally.
 Thank You for dying on the cross for my sins.
-I open the door of my life to You and ask You to come in as my Saviour and Lord.
+I open the door of my life to You and ask You to come in as my Savior and Lord.
 Take control of my life.
 Thank You for forgiving my sins and giving me eternal life.
-Bring peace to my world this Christmas.
 Make me the kind of person You want me to be.

 MORE on the Christmas Story by Mary Fairchild